Skyrev/Intro-to-Web-Application-Development/proj4/README.md

   <li>quantity</li>
 </ul>
 <br/>
 <p>Once the order is submitted, the customer should receive a confirmation that includes details of the order, including tax, shipping charges and a total, as well as the address where the order is to be shipped.
-Do not print credit card numbers to screen *ever*.
 You may let the customer know which card was used by showing only the last four digits, preceded by X's. ie XXXX XXXX XXXX 3281.</p>
 <br/>
 <p>Prepare a sales report that shows total sales and profit for each product sold, ordered by SKU, with a grand total for gross sales and profit at the bottom.
 Your report should be available at the following URL:
 http://jadran.sdsu.edu/perl/jadrnxxx/report.cgi</p>